Thiruvananthapuram district: Media

 Wireline telephone services are provided by BSNL, Reliance, and Tata Indicom.
 The main GSM networks operating in the district are BSNL CellOne, Airtel, Tata Docomo, Idea Cellular, Vodafone, Reliance, and Virgin Mobile.
 The main CDMA providers are Reliance, MTS, and Tata Indicom.
 Major broadband internet services are provided by BSNL DataOne, Asianet Dataline, and Siti Cable.

 Sports

 The most popular sports in the district are football and cricket.
 Basketball, badminton and volleyball, played mostly in schools, are also popular.

 The Kerala Cricket Association (KCA) is headquartered in Thiruvananthapuram city.
-The Chandrasekharan Nair Stadium, in city center, is a prominent football stadium and has hosted both national and international-level matches.
-The University Stadium has hosted two international cricket matches.
-This stadium is part of the University of Kerala, and has synthetic tracks for athletics.
-The Central Stadium has facilities for athletics, football, basketball, and volleyball, and has cricket practice nets.
-The Jimmy George Sports Complex is another major sports establishment in the district.
-The Kariavattom Outdoor Stadium is one of the largest international stadia, and can be used for both cricket & football.
+The Chandrasekharan Nair Stadium, in city center, is a prominent football stadium and has hosted matches in national and international-level.
+The University Stadium, owned by the University of Kerala, is a multi purpose stadium and has hosted two international cricket matches.
+The Central Stadium has facilities for athletics, football, basketball, volleyball and has cricket practice nets.
+The Jimmy George Sports Hub is another major sports establishment in the district.
+The Greenfield International Stadium is one of the largest international stadia in India and can be used for both cricket & football.